ruksi/izakaya/README.md

 Ryokan is a template project for running Rust services on [Render](https://render.com/).

+Why:

-- Evaluating if Render is a good replacement for degrading Heroku 😢
+- To evaluate if Render is a good replacement for degrading Heroku 😢
-- Playing around with `axum` and `sqlx` 🦀
+- To play around with `axum` and `sqlx` 🦀

 ## Features / TODO